-Despite their use for improving mental health problems, research suggests that higher benzodiazepine doses may lead to depression and suicidal ideation (thoughts of suicide).
-This use has also been shown to cause “emotional anesthesia,” a term used to describe a state when a person feels little to no emotion.
+Despite their use for improving mental health problems, research suggests that higher benzodiazepine doses may lead to depression and suicidal ideation.

 Snorting Klonopin Can Cause Addiction Faster

-Abusing a drug in any capacity exposes a person to the risk of addiction, however, due to the quicker and more potent high, snorting Klonopin may make addiction happen faster.
+Abusing a drug in any capacity exposes a person to the risk of addiction.
+Due to the quicker and more potent high, snorting Klonopin may make addiction happen faster.

 When you crush a drug and snort it, it’s far more difficult to control the dose consumed.
 This can lead an individual to take more than they intended.
 These increased doses can result in unpredictable side effects and greater risks, including addiction.

 Finding Klonopin Addiction Help at Vertava Health